Flowers Studio: History

 The Flowers building, in the Lowry Hill East neighborhood of Minneapolis, was formerly a greenhouse and floral shop before being used as a warehouse space for a guitar store.
 A self-described "gear freak," Ackerson had been a sound engineer at legendary Twin Cities club First Avenue and had already collected a wide variety of recording equipment on his own before deciding to start his own studio.
 Ackerson founded Flowers largely through money earned from his band Polara's contract with major label Interscope Records in the 1990s as well as an otherwise unsuccessful deal with Chris Blackwell's Palm Pictures.
 After Polara was dropped by Interscope, Ackerson went independent both as a musician with Polara and other bands, and as a producer at Flowers.

 Ackerson got advice on constructing Flowers from veteran recording engineers including Glyn Johns and Fort Apache producer Paul Kolderie, and worked with acoustic designer Dave Ahl, who was the drummer for seminal punk band Suicide Commandos.
 The second floor of the building was partially removed to create high ceilings for capturing an acoustically friendly environment.
 The control room was built from the blueprints of Kolderie's studio, Fort Apache, in Massachusetts.
 The greenhouse space became a lounge.
 The studio's large, open space is designed to accommodate either a full band playing together or isolated multitrack recording.

 Ackerson died of pancreatic cancer in October 2019.
 The studio remains open, now run by Ackerson's family; before his death, Ackerson chose Kris Johnson, guitarist in Minneapolis band Two Harbors, to be Flowers’ head engineer and studio manager.

+In March 2023, the studio hosted a recording session with Alex Etheridge, a 13-year-old Phoenix musician suffering from bone cancer, and Soul Asylum singer Dave Pirner and bassist Jeremy Tappero.
+The meeting was set up through the nonprofit organization Kill Kancer, founded by Mary Beth Mueller, the widow of original Soul Asylum bassist Karl Mueller, who died of esophageal cancer in 2005.
+Ackerson's widow Ashley donated the studio time to Alex.
+At Flowers, the trio recorded Alex's song "Home Sweet Home".
+The song is about how Alex's thoughts of returning home helped him deal with being in the hospital.
+It was largely written by Alex himself, who had worked out the drums parts, lyrics, and main guitar riff before meeting with Soul Asylum.
+He and the band spent four hours in the studio working on the song, which was later released on SoundCloud."